Once a time

 To got to the

-CINDERELLA, JACK, JACK'S MOTHER, BAKER, the woods regret, The is made, The is set. the woods, But not why I'm on the journey.
-(Little Red hood Joins) the woods to get my wish, I care how, The is now.
+CINDERELLA, JACK, MOTHER, BAKER, WIFE the woods regret, The is made, The is set. the woods, But not why I'm on the journey.
+(Little Red Riding Joins) the woods to get my wish, I care how, The is now.

 Into the to get the money-